atreyeem99/ORCA-keywords/README.md

 - `3 {8615:8699} end` Note that all other atoms belong to
 - `{8700:8772} end` fragment 1 by default
 - `RelaxFrags {2} end` Fragment 2 is fully relaxed
+- `RigidFrags {3 4 5} end` Fragments 3, 4 and 5 are treated as rigid bodies each.